 The Forge is the culminating field training exercise (FTX) that every Trainee must complete to become a Soldier.
-It tests every Soldier physically, mentally, morally, and is the defining experience of Basic Combat Training (BCT).
-During The Forge Soldiers will:
+It physically, mentally, morally, and is the defining experience of Basic Combat Training (BCT).
+During The Forge Soldier

-- Demonstrate their knowledge in first aid. - Negotiate an assault course using tactics and teamwork to overcome obstacles. - Participate in the Night Infiltration Course (NIC) where their mission is to occupy the trench, and on command, using high-crawl and low-crawl techniques, negotiate the barbed wire obstacles and machine gun fire in order to close with and destroy the enemy. - Execute the Battle March and Shoot, engaging targets with accuracy while fatigued from intense physical activity. - Learn about the Soldiers who came before them such as PFC Desmond Doss an Army medic.
-In May of 1945, PFC Doss repeatedly risked his life to save fallen comrades, and though he was wounded four times, he continued to treat and move wounded Soldiers away from the Battlefield saving the lives of at least 75 American Soldiers.
-For his actions, he received the Congressional Medal of Honor.
+- Demonstrate their knowledge in first aid. - Negotiate an assault course using tactics and teamwork to overcome obstacles. - Participate in the Night Infiltration Course (NIC) where their mission is to occupy the trench, and on command, using low-crawl techniques, negotiate the barbed wire obstacles and machine gun fire in order to close with and destroy the - Execute the Battle March and Shoot, engaging targets with accuracy while fatigued from intense physical activity. - Learn about the Soldiers who came before them such as PFC Desmond Doss an Army medic.
+In May of 1945, PFC Doss reperisked his life to save fallen comrades, and though he was wounded four times, he continued to treat and move wounded Staway from the Battlefield saving the lives of at least 75 American Soldiers.
+For his actions, he received the Congressional Med Honor.
 The key message to Soldiers is, "Soldiers never leave a fallen comrade, Soldiers Never Quit."

 The Forge takes place during hours of limited visibility requiring Trainees to walk 45 miles and to work together to solve problems.
-Upon completion, Soldiers have proved that they are capable of joining the ranks as new members of our Army team, capable of fighting and winning in a complex world, earning the title of Soldier.
+Completion, Soldiers have proved that they are capable of joining the ranks as new members of our Army team, capable of fighting a winning in a complex world, earning the title of Soldier.